Keraunography: Modern perception

 Although to some degree science has still not fully explained all the behaviours of lightning, very few people currently accept keraunography as truth.
 It is evident that lightning strikes do indeed produce burn marks, and like any basically random shape (clouds, birthmarks, inkblots, etc.) it is human nature to see shapes in them.
 The lightning often leaves skin marks in characteristic Lichtenberg figures, sometimes called lightning flowers; they may persist for hours or days, and are a useful indicator for medical examiners when trying to determine the cause of death.
 Although humans being struck by lightning is of course rare, it is nonetheless possible that over a wide period of time, certain cases of burn marks would exist which could be said to resemble objects nearby the point of the lightning strike.
 However, these cases are almost certainly the product of coincidence rather than evidence of any photographic property of lightning.
 No supposed case of keraunography has been investigated by modern science, and unless further evidence is presented, it remains a strange object of 19th-century British folklore.

+Keraunographic markings

+Keraunographic markings (also known as Lichtenberg figures or ferning patterns) are signs of a lightning strike injury on the skin.
+They can appear on a number of other materials, including wood and grass.